annamatic/open-records-hackathon/README.md

 Hello!
 Here's my submission to the Open Records Hackathon February 25, 2017, a short UI/UX analysis and wireframes for the Open Records FOIL Request site.

+### What I did:
+After analyzing the current site and researching other sites like FOIA Machine and Muckrock, I drafted definitions for two types of user roles (Newbie and Pro), and wrote stories and personas for 4 different users.
+With the Open Records challenges, and these 4 "people" in mind, I envisioned the ideal user flow that would not only simplify the Make a Request process, but also increase the quality of resulting Requests so that both agencies and users could benefit.

 ### Table of Contents
 * [User Roles](#user-roles)
 * [User Stories and Personas](#user-stories-and-personas)